Skip to main content

 Remediation

-Retry the scan again to check if issue persists.
+Retry the scan to check whether the issue persists.

 If the issue persists, follow these steps to avoid changes to issue count:

-• Compare scan settings/configuration between runs to ensure consistency.
+• Compare scan settings and configuration between runs to ensure consistency.

-• For Website scanner, check local and auth configurations too.
+• For Website Scanner, also check the local and authentication configurations.

 Additional resources